Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 Government Auditing Standards

 Organizations receiving federal funds must maintain adequate controls over federal expenditures.
-Questions raised: What regulatory examination is warranted when Deloitte’s “significant deficiency” Finding 2023-001 identifies systematic control gaps in tracking $16.2 million in federal expenditures across organizations that simultaneously transfer millions to political entities?
+Questions raised: What regulatory examination is warranted when Deloitte’s “significant deficiency” Finding 2023-001 identifies control gaps in tracking $16.2 million in federal expenditures across organizations that simultaneously transfer millions to political entities?

 Regulatory Compliance Patterns That Warrant Examination